YES! We always look forward to serving new families.

 In our office we examine children as young as 3 years of age.
 It is highly recommended that every child receive a comprehensive eye examination before they enter kindergarten to insure that there are no vision conditions that may hamper a child's performance in school.
 The frequency of recommended examinations for children varies depending on their family eye history, medical history, and the presence of any existing eye conditions.

-In our office we have personnel who speak Mandarin, Spanish, and Cantonese.
+In our office we have personnel who speak Mandarin and Spanish.
 If English is not your preferred language, please notify the front desk administrator when scheduling your appointment.